filamentphp/filament/packages/tables/docs/05-actions.md

 ### Displaying bulk actions below the table

-To render the bulk actions below the table, you may use:
+By default, the bulk actions are rendered above the table.
+Alternatively, you can move them below the table:

 ```php
 use Filament\Tables\Table;